rahul-08-11/pyzohocrm/README.md

-# ZOHOCRMAPI - A Simplified Zoho CRM Python Client
+# pyzohocrm - A Simplified Zoho CRM Python Client

-ZOHOCRMAPI is a lightweight Python package designed for interacting with Zoho CRM.
+pyzohocrm is a lightweight Python package designed for interacting with Zoho CRM.
 It provides a simpler and more intuitive alternative to the official Zoho Python SDK while including built-in token management for hassle-free authentication.

 ## Features